MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/visual-studio-2015-2013-feature-not-work.md

 Some Microsoft Visual Studio 2013 and 2015 features don't work as expected when Internet Explorer 10 or a later version isn't installed.
 This problem affects only Windows 7 users.
 Users of Windows 8 and later versions aren't affected because the required dependencies for the browser are built into those operating systems.

-The following features are known not to work as expected if Internet Explorer 10 or a later version isn't installed:
+The following features don't work as expected if Internet Explorer 10 or a later version isn't installed:

 ## Visual Studio 2013